TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Ctrl/Index.rst

          array

    Description
-         Array of class names to use for the recordsThe keys must correspond to the values found in the column referenced in the :code:`typeicon_column` property.
+         Array of class names to use for the records.
+The keys must correspond to the values found in the column referenced in the :code:`typeicon_column` property.
 The class names correspond to the backend's sprite icons.